Come and savour the 1884 culinary experience.

 If you prefer Grey Goose pear, it’s there with Disaronno Amaretto and Martini Bianco, over ice with lemonade.
 Grey Goose L’Orange is shaken with Patron XO Café, Cointreau, chocolate liqueur and espresso.

 We’ve also got a home-made mulled wine, suitably spiced and further enlivened with Cointreau and Santa Teresa 1796 rum.
 Because it gets windy down here by the Humber.

 Children’s menu is a family favourite

-With completion of road works making the marina and Fruit Market area more family-friendly we’re getting a lot of interest in our dedicated children’s menu.
+With the marina and Fruit Market area more family-friendly we’re getting a lot of interest in our dedicated children’s menu.

 The selections feature a mini paella with homemade garlic bread or Manchego cheese on homemade bread with cucumber sticks.
 Other options are chicken breast with potato scallops and garden peas or braised beef with mashed potatoes and beef sauce.

-“With the completion of the public realm works, families are visiting The Deep and Dinostar and then having a wander round.
-It will get busier during the summer and we’ll be ready with a children’s menu which is fresh, full of flavour and just £5!”
+“Families are visiting attractions including The Deep and Dinostar and then having a wander round the area.
+We’re ready for them with a children’s menu which is fresh, full of flavour and just £5!”